-Distribution: Occurring chiefly east of the Cascades crest in Washington; southern British Columbia to the central Cascades and Wenatchee Mountains in Washington, east to Montana and Alberta.
+Distribution: Occurring chiefly east of the Cascades crest in Washington; southern British Columbia to Washington, east to Montana and Alberta.

 Habitat: Generally near timberline, preferring north-facing slopes.

 Conservation Status: Not of concern